AaltoSciComp/scicomp-docs/triton/quickstart/quickconnecting.rst

 Most of the information on this page is also available on other tutorial sites.
 This page is essentially a condensed version of those sites, that will only give you a recipe how to quickly set up your machine and the most important details.
-For more in-depth information please have a look at the linked pages for each section
+For more in-depth information, please have a look at the linked pages for each section.

-There are three suggested ways to connect to Triton, as detailed in the table below.
-With more info found at :doc:`the connecting Tutorial<tut/connecting>`
+There are three suggested ways to connect to Triton, as detailed in the table below, with more info found at :doc:`the connecting tutorial<tut/connecting>`.

 .. list-table::
     :header-rows: 1